dojo/docs/dojox/form.rst

 * `dojox.form.Manager <dojox/form/manager>`_

-  A widget and a collection of mxinis to manage complex event-driven dynamic forms.
+  A widget and a collection of mxinis to manage complex event-driven dynamic forms

 * dojox.form.MultiComboBox